This post may contain affiliate links. Please read my affiliate policy.

 Why Use Alkaline Water in Smoothies

-Alkaline water is made with an ionizer that raises its pH.
-While the body regulates pH on its own, our acidic diets (full of sugar and processed food) can benefit from more alkaline options.
-Brands like Jovฤ“ now offer bottled alkaline water with a pH of 9.5+, enhanced with liquid silica for smooth taste and hydration that supports skin and cellular health.
-You can find it almost anywhere nowโ€”proof of how far wellness has come!
+Alkaline water is created using an ionization process that raises its pH.
+While the body is smart and regulates pH on its own, modern diets tend to be heavy in sugar and processed foods, which can leave us feeling sluggish.
+Adding more alkaline-rich options can feel supportive, especially when paired with whole foods.
+Today, brands make alkaline water more accessible, offering bottled options with a pH of 9.5+ and added liquid silica for a smooth taste and hydration that supports skin and cellular health.
+The fact that it’s now easy to find is a reminder of how far wellness—and awareness—has come.

 Ingredients to make alkaline smoothie on white table.